doleetos/sunnyside/README.md

 Also, it helped me settle and ground what I've been learning:
 - JSX
 - Components
-- State hooks (Holy moly this one took QUITE SOME TIME to get the hang of it and really understand what's going on... :smiling_face_with_tear:)
+- State hooks (Holy moly this one took QUITE SOME TIME to get the hang of it and really understand what's going on... 😭)

 ### Continued development